Professor Michelle Briggs

 Alison has particular interests in falls prevention and wound care, but also in helping to prepare NHS managers to support registrants to develop clinical academic careers.
 She looks forward to working in the newly launched Manchester Clinical Academic Centre, and to seeing academic careers flourish for the benefit of the future health of the populations we serve.

-Dr Janet Deane is one of the first Physiotherapy NIHR Clinical lecturers to be appointed on the Integrated Academic Training (IAT) at the University of Manchester (UoM) and Manchester University NHS Foundation Trust (MFT).
+She is one of the first nurses appointed on the NIHR Integrated Clinical Academic Training programme with an honorary contract with Manchester University NHS Foundation Trust Research and Innovation Department.

 Tim Twelvetree, Research Fellow, MFT and Lecturer, Division of Nursing, Midwifery and Social Work, The University of Manchester